lilykirkwood/gulp-template/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Adapted from Gulp Starter for CSS Tricks Tutorial

-This repo is a gulp starter for this CSS Tricks tutorial.
+Now includes autoprefixer

-Remember to do run the `npm install` command after cloning this repo :)
+Run the `npm install` command after cloning this repo